-\mypara{Evaluation Metrics} We use agreement and accuracy to evaluate the model stealing attack's performance.
+Agreement and accuracy are used as metrics to evaluate the model stealing attack’s performance.
 The agreement will evaluate the similarity of surrogate encoders and target encoders in downstream tasks.
-The accuracy will evaluate the practicality of surrogate encodes on downstream tasks. \begin{enumerate} \item[$\bullet$] \textbf{Agreement:} We calculate agreement by the following formula.
-The agreement will evaluate the similarity of surrogate encoders and target encoders in the downstream task which is also the most important metric to evaluate model stealing attack's performance.

-where $f_s$ is surrogate model contains surrogate encoder and surrogate classifier, $f_t$ is target model. \item[$\bullet$] \textbf{Accuracy:} Accuracy will evaluate the practicality of surrogate encodes on downstream tasks.
-In model stealing attacks, accuracy depends on the target model. \end{enumerate}
+The accuracy will evaluate the utility of surrogate models on downstream tasks.
+For each metric, a larger value is more desirable.
+During the stealing process, we set the batch size as 128 and the learning rate as 0.001.
+We show more results on the impact of hyperparameters in Supplementary Material in \autoref{appendix:abaltion}.